President Phil Parke

 He has been a member of the Belton and Raymore Chambers of Commerce since 1993.
 He served on the Belton Regional Medical Center Trustee Board for four years (2009 - 2013) with one year as President (2012).
-He has served on the Raymore-Peculiar Public School Foundation Board for more than seven years and became President of the Board in 2013.
+He has served on the Raymore-Peculiar Public School Foundation Board since 2006 and became President of the Board in 2013.
 He has coached youth baseball and basketball for several years.
 He and his wife, Joy, have four children: Nathan, Jaron, Ross, and Annelise.
 Nathan and Jaron both graduated from Ray-Pec High School.

 Vice President Shauna Stephenson

 Shauna has always taken a special interest in being actively involved in a number of organizations within the community.
 She is a member of the Ray-Pec Citizens Advisory Council and is actively involved in the PTA for Stonegate Elementary and is the Vice President of the South Middle School PTA.
 She is active in the Harrisonville Rotary Club and served as President in 2017.
 She is the chairperson for the Community Bank of Raymore annual Stuff the bus Event School Supply Drive.
 She has been a member of the Raymore chamber of Commerce since 2004 and served as president in 2009.
 She has been in banking for 20 years and works for Community Bank of Raymore.